Zeni0s74/cse15l-lab-reports/Lab1.md

 Here it is, out first error!
 Since `cd` litterally stands for "change directory" its no surprise that we would run into an iussue if we pass it something that *isnt* a directory, like a **file**!

-Thats it for our cd command, but lets say after we use cd want to check whats available to us!
-Thats what `ls` is for. `ls` stands for "list", and again, just as the name implies, its supposed to return a list of the contents of the directory we're working in!
-Here are some test cases under the same 3 inputs as we did with cd!
+Thats it for the `cd` command, but lets say after we use `cd` want to check whats available to us!
+Thats what `ls` is for. `ls` stands for "list", and again, just as the name implies, its supposed to return a "list" of the contents of the directory we're working in!
+Here are some test cases under the same 3 inputs as we did with `cd`!

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ ls